HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 In case your Domino server cannot resolve the hostname(s) in the certificate requested or you have no HTTP connection to your server from the CertMgr server, you can disable the verification step.

-- In Domino V12.0 start the certmgr servertask with the option -g (e.g. load certmgr -g)
+- In Domino V12.0 start the certmgr servertask with the option **-g** (e.g. load certmgr -g)
 - Domino V12.0.1 introduces a new notes.ini parameter **CertMgr_NoVerifyHTTPChallenge=1** to disable the verification step.

-To troubleshoot the verification step, leverage the test challenge described earlier and query it directly on operation system level via the described curl command.
+To troubleshoot the verification step, leverage the test challenge described earlier and query it directly on operation system level via the described `curl´ command.

 ### Common error cases

 - HTTP is redirected to HTTPS and there is no TLS Credentials document yet or the mapping is wrong
-- Only authenticated connections are enabled and public URL environment variable is not set
+- Only authenticated connections are enabled and public URL environment variable `HTTPPUBLICURLS` is not set
 - Another application is listening on port 80
 - The load-balancer or any other active filter blocks the request
 - Wrong DNS entry for requested host name (either internal or external)